minwork/react/packages/use-long-press/README.md

 ### v2 to v3

 #### [BREAKING CHANGE] Drop support for `'both'` option in `detect` param
 Returning both mouse and touch handlers as a hook result caused unintended edge cases on touch devices that emulated clicks.
-Therefore `'both'` value was removed and hook is now using `'mouse'` as a default value for `detect` param.
+Therefore `'both'` value was removed and hook is now using `'pointer'` as a default value for `detect` param.

-This also enables to support more type of events in the future (e.g. pointer or maybe even keyboard).
+This also enables to support more type of events in the future.

-Instead of using `'both'` you can programmatically detect if current device support touch events and set proper `detect` value based on that.
+Pointer events should be sufficient replacement for `'both'` option, but you can also programmatically detect if current device support touch events and set proper `detect` value based on that.

 *Before*
 ```tsx